CCM DANCE SERIES PRESENTS

 Senior BFA Ballet student from Columbus, Ohio

-At CCM: Spinners in Coppelia, Soloist in X by Joshua Stayton, Ensemble in Stretto, by Matthew Farmer, Pas de Quatre in La Bayadere, Lise in An American in Paris, Cygnet in Swan Lake, Demi-soloist in Waltz of the Flowers, Still Waters, The One You Feed, and Carmina Burana, Corps de Ballet in Raymond.
-Elsewhere: Corps de Ballet in The Nutcracker, and Corps de Ballet understudy in Swan Lake at Dayton Ballet (Dayton, Ohio).
+At CCM: Macarons in The Nutcracker, Spinners in Coppelia, Soloist in X by Joshua Stayton, Ensemble in Stretto, by Matthew Farmer, Pas de Quatre in La Bayadere, Lise in An American in Paris, Cygnet in Swan Lake, Demi-soloist in Waltz of the Flowers, Still Waters, The One You Feed, and Carmina Burana, Corps de Ballet in Raymonda.
+Elsewhere: Featured dancer in Almost There by Hee Ra Yoo for the SDP International Festival (Seoul, South Korea).
+Corps de Ballet in The Nutcracker, and Corps de Ballet and Cygnets in Swan Lake at Dayton Ballet (Dayton, Ohio).

 Isabelle Pfleger